-- Dairy products such as milk, cheese or yoghurt
+- Dairy products such as milk, cheese, or yogurt

 If for any reason, any of these foods and drinks have to be consumed, it is good you take them in moderation, or sparingly.
 If you have to go out to an event, such foods and drinks must not be consumed for at least 24 hours before your outing.

 For working ostomates, following a simple colostomy diet is essential, and gas-emitting foods or drinks must be reserved for weekend treats at home.